KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AareGuru by buge](https://github.com/buge/MMM-AareGuru)

 1. There is no `package.json`.
-We need this file to gather information about the module.
+We need this file to gather information about the module for the website.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-AareGuru.js`: Replace it with built-in fetch.

 ### [MMM-AC-aseag by j-hiller](https://github.com/j-hiller/MMM-AC-aseag)